CSS minification reduces stylesheet file sizes by 30-50% through whitespace

 The Critical CSS Workflow

-- Identify critical styles (above-the-fold selectors) using tools like Critical or Critters
+Identify critical styles (above-the-fold selectors) using tools like Critical or

 PurgeCSS: Removing Unused Styles